jupyter/nbconvert/docs/source/nbconvert_library.rst

     print('[.....]')
     print(body[800:1200] + '...')

-Notice that base64 images are not embedded, but instead there are filename-like strings, such as ``output_3_0.png``.
-The strings actually are (configurable) keys that map to the binary data in the resources dict.
+Notice that `base64` images are not embedded, but instead there are filename-like strings, such as ``output_3_0.png``.
+The strings actually are (configurable) keys that map to the binary data in the resources dictionary.

 Note, if you write an RST Plugin, you are responsible for writing all the files to the disk (or uploading, etc...) in the right location.
 Of